Wattif

 What changes with Wattif.

-Wattif connects both problems to real data — and keeps them connected, continuously.
+Wattif connects both problems to real data and keeps them connected, continuously.
+Its autonomous intelligence layer does not just report; it acts.
 Carbon is tracked from metered consumption, not invoices.
 Tariff optimization runs against your actual load profile, not a sample month.
 Both update automatically as your building changes.

 Carbon tracked from real data.
 Continuously.

-Wattif calculates emissions from actual metered consumption at every interval — not from invoices, not from estimates.
+Wattif calculates emissions from actual metered consumption at every interval, not from invoices or estimates.
 Scope 1 and 2.
 Grid emission factors applied automatically, including time-of-use carbon intensity where available.
 Your carbon position is live, not quarterly.
-When the board asks where you stand, the answer is current — not three months old.
+When the board asks where you stand, the answer is current.
+Carbon reporting automation saves 40+ hours per quarter and eliminates the certification scramble entirely.

 Certification readiness maintained year-round.

-Loop scores your building against your certification targets continuously.
-If you're drifting off track, it tells you — and shows you the specific actions that would close the gap.
+Wattif scores your building against your certification targets continuously.
+If you're drifting off track, it identifies the gap and autonomously adjusts operations to close it.
 No more discovering in October that you'll miss your December target.
 The Sustainability Officer keeps compliance on track by connecting operational decisions to certification outcomes in real time.

 Tariff optimization against your actual load.

-Wattif models every available tariff structure against your real consumption profile — not a sample month, not an average, but every interval across the past 12 months.
+Wattif models every available tariff structure against your real consumption profile: not a sample month, not an average, but every interval across the past 12 months.
 It shows you which tariff is actually cheapest for the way your building operates.
-And when your load profile changes — new equipment, new schedules, new solar — it recalculates and tells you when a switch would save money.
+When your load profile changes with new equipment, new schedules, or new solar, it recalculates and tells you when a switch would save money.
+Tariff optimization typically saves $15,000–$60,000 annually per facility.
 No consulting engagement required.

 Active carbon reduction, not just tracking.

 Wattif doesn't just measure emissions.
-It reduces them — by shifting consumption to low-carbon grid periods where possible, by optimizing equipment to reduce total consumption, by dispatching batteries and solar to displace grid energy at the highest-carbon hours.
+It reduces them autonomously: shifting consumption to low-carbon grid periods, optimizing equipment to reduce total consumption, dispatching batteries and solar to displace grid energy at the highest-carbon hours.
 The building runs cleaner because the intelligence layer is making decisions that account for carbon intensity, not just cost.
+Facilities typically see a 12–20% reduction in carbon intensity within the first six months.

 The sustainability report improves because the building is actually running better.
 Not because someone gamed the numbers.